pimvanoerle/AccommodationScraper/readme.md

 * make asynchronous work in a better way
 * Localization: deal with localization of the one key thing that could be localized for this simple thing - the property name
 * Timeouts = we guard agianst the initial server request timing out via urllib, but should also keep track of the request closing, to stop a server stall keeping requests open.
 Need to check that
+* server connection push-back - we should figure out a limit of concurrent connections the server wants to handle.
+Should be configurable via file
+* we should add some level of caching, as these pages won't update that often.
+Process should be - call in, check if there's cache, return if so, otherwise kick off a scrape.

 Specific to Scraper:
 * find a better way to register Connectors when written (now need to add new type in a different file, which is simple but could be forgotten)